- New York

 Fall in the city is one of the most colorful seasons, as the leaves change from green to gold and red.
 In September and October, the New York Film Festival, which is considered the most prestigious of its kind in the country, takes place at Lincoln Center for the Performing Arts in Manhattan.
 Attendees are among the first to see feature films, experimental works, documentaries, shorts and other special screenings.

-In October, the Columbus Day Parade on Fifth Avenue in Manhattan celebrates the Italian explorer Christopher Columbus and the contributions of Italian-Americans in the USA.
+In October, the Columbus Day Parade on Fifth Avenue in Manhattan celebrates the contributions of Italian Americans in the USA.
 It is considered to be one of the largest celebrations of Italian-American culture in the country.

 The biggest marathon in the world, the TCS New York City Marathon, takes place in November.
 Participants run through all five boroughs, starting at Staten Island and culminating at Central Park in Manhattan.